eConnah/School-Notes/School-Notes/Computer Science/NEA/Minigame Platformer - NEA.md

 ```

 # Analysis
-## The Problem
+## Problem Background
 Late at night, while in a call with my friends, I often find myself feeling bored, but do not wish to commit to anything complex, although I could simply go to bed, I, like many teenagers tend to avoid early bedtimes.
 I just crave something simple to engage me, a quick, easy distraction preferably a game.
 Curious about what my friends were doing in similar moments, I asked them, but they were often the same, either doing nothing or just aimlessly jumping around in whatever game they're playing.
 I noticed the same thing about me actually, we all seem to lean towards jumping around, there seems to be something mildly satisfying about bouncing about in a game.

 So I began looking for games that could satisfy this craving, but found that most were either too complex for my sleep deprived brain or too lengthy to enjoy for an hour before bed.
 Due to the lack of an ideal option, I decided to develop my own solution: a game designed to provide a simple yet satisfying experience before bed.
 The game will allow me and my friends to jump around while completing little tasks along the way, offering a brief but satisfying distraction.

 I have received their agreement that they will help test the development of my game along its progress.
 As well as provide feedback.
 My target demographic consists of teenagers who engage in frequent gaming and seek low-commitment entertainment options late at night.

+## Problems with the Current System
+Currently video games are designed to hook you in, they usually want more people to keep playing their game in order to generate a profit.
+There are no games that are designed to help you wind down purposefully.
+This is most likely due to the fact businesses need money to operate and why this project is only really possible as a form of charity.

+## Potential Clients
+After researching this phenomenon I discovered it had a name "Revenge Bedtime Procrastination" (sometimes revenge is excluded) and it wasn't just common in teenagers but also adults.
+This has led me to target my game to gamers of all ages, people who struggle to sleep as they want more time to relax.

 ## Research
-### Online
-After researching this phenomenon I discovered it had a name "Revenge Bedtime Procrastination" (sometimes revenge is excluded) and it wasn't just prevalent in teenagers but also adults.
-This led  me to update my target audience to include all ages.

 Revenge bedtime procrastination is where individuals deliberately delay going to bed to reclaim some relaxation time that is otherwise lost in their daytime due to things such as school or work.
 It's particularly common among teenagers, whose busy schedules from homework and revision and early school start times leave them with little time for relaxation.
 Research from Wikipedia and by the Sleep Foundation indicates that many young people, despite knowing they need to sleep more, fall into a cycle where immediate activities that give dopamine (like gaming, scrolling social media, or watching TV) overpowers their intention to get enough rest.

 Studies suggest that as the day progresses, the self-control of individuals tends to diminish, making them more susceptible to procrastinating.
 Additionally, having a digital device worsens this effect by delaying melatonin production shifting the natural sleep cycle further.
 Research from Verywell Mind (linked in references) highlights that for many, this delay isn’t about avoiding sleep but about regaining a sense of control after a day filled with work.